-Ms Reed and Dr Brash’s evidence in chief was given in the form of affidavits which are not publicly available.
+Ms Reid and Dr Brash’s evidence in chief was given in the form of affidavits which are not publicly available.
 They were cross examined by Sue Chrysanthou, counsel for the applicants.
 The following therefore represents their responses to challenges to their evidence.
 Former Matrons Julie Bothman (nee Smith) has given evidence and Marcia Fawdry is still under cross examination — blog to follow.

-Nurse’s aide, Jan Reed, worked at CPH from 1972 to 1975 in the sedation ward.
+Nurse’s aide, Jan Reid, worked at CPH from 1972 to 1975 in the sedation ward.
 She acknowledged that in her evidence at the Royal Commission she’d said that Dr Herron appeared to be dedicated to his patients.
 However, she told the court she felt that he should have examined the patients more thoroughly before performing ECT.

 It was pointed out that she also told the RC that she viewed DST as a healing and sensible treatment.
 She replied to that, ‘I assumed that it was normal treatment because I was not psychiatrically trained.’

-Sue Chrysanthou suggested that Ms Reed was now contradicting what she told the RC because she’d been influenced by publicity since.
+Sue Chrysanthou suggested that Ms Reid was now contradicting what she told the RC because she’d been influenced by publicity since.
 The witness denied that and said that anyone that worked at CPH could see that the treatmet was a tremendous risk to the patients.

-In reexamination Ms Reed said that there was talk among the nursing staff that some patients had not consented to ECT, and were admitted without an ECT consent form.
+In reexamination Ms Reid said that there was talk among the nursing staff that some patients had not consented to ECT, and were admitted without an ECT consent form.
 She said that in most hospitals consent forms are kept with patients’ notes but that she did not see any consent forms among patients’ notes at Chelmsford, which she thought was strange.